 Reservations for those having check on deposit close at NOON

 FRIDAY preceding the lunch.
 If seating capacity is an issue, reservations are taken on a first come basis.

 Make checks out to: Retired Couples Club (RCC) Mail to: The current Treasurer – see website for address.

 Raintree CC Reservations: RCC secretary/treasurer makes lunch reservations including table arrangements with Raintree Country Club on Friday afternoon before Wednesday’s lunch.

 Cancellations or changes: Lunch reservations can be changed or cancelled prior to NOON Friday.
 Hold-over checks for the following month’s lunch must be reconfirmed with the secretary/treasurer no later than NOON Friday before the lunch.

 Forfeit of lunch payment: Emergency lunch cancellations after NOON Friday (preceding Wednesday’s lunch) cannot be reimbursed unless an alternate member(s) can attend in your place or your lunch is picked up.

 Paid but unattended lunches: Members cannot be reimbursed for unattended lunches.
-Firethorne will prepare take out lunches for members unable to attend.
-Friends should alert the Firethorne service personnel to prepare lunches for takeout.
+Raintree CC will prepare take out lunches for members unable to attend.
+Friends should alert the current RCC Treasurer to prepare lunches for takeout.